uclahs-cds/pipeline-call-mtSNV/README.md

 In both cases, reads are mapped/remapped by the mapExome.py script to a mitochondrial reference genome.
 The current pipeline uses the Reconstructed Sapiens Reference Sequence (RSRS).
 Additional information found [here](https://haplogrep.i-med.ac.at/2014/09/08/rcrs-vs-rsrs-vs-hg19/)<sup>4</sup>

-Subsequently, after reads are mapped on the mtDNA reference, the nuclear reference genome is then used to discard nuclear mitochondrial sequences (NumtS) and amplification artifacts which might be present.
-The resulting Sequence Alignment Map (SAM) file is then processed for ins/dels realignment with additional putative PCR duplicates removal.
-This step generates a dataset of highly reliable mitochondrial aligned reads.
+This step generates a dataset of reliable mitochondrial aligned reads.

 ### 3. Call mtSNV with mitoCaller